walterfreeman/phy211/index.md

 ### Materials

-Our textbook is the open-access book *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax.
-This is an open-access textbook available to anyone under the terms of the CC-BY 4.0 license.<a href="https://openstax.org/details/books/university-physics-volume-1">You may access the textbook online or download it for free here</a>.
+Our textbook is the open-access book *University Physics Volume 1* (W. Moebs, S. Ling, J. Sanny, et al.), published by OpenStax. <a href="https://openstax.org/details/books/university-physics-volume-1">You may access the textbook online or download it for free here</a>.